ensisoft/detonator/BUILDING.md

 - GCC (or Clang) compiler suite
 - CMake build tool
-- Conan package manager (VERSION 2)
+- Conan💩💩 package manager (VERSION 2)
   - On Archlinux you can use 'yay' to install conan + its dependencies from AUR*
+  - See below for installing yay + conan💩💩
 - Git version control system
 - Qt5 application framework